unik-name/docs.unikname.network/docs/cli.md

 #### Parameters

-- `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIK required to return the value.
+- `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIKNAME required to return the value.
 Default value is 3
 - `-f --format` (optional): Specify how to format the output [json|yaml|raw].
 Default to JSON.

 Some [global parameters](#global-parameters) may apply to this command.